 TL;DR – Part 1: Most business owners want to know what their company is worth—but fear that asking will trigger a feeding frenzy of advisors, brokers, and buyers trying to steer the outcome.
 This article reframes business valuation as a lens, not a number, helping owners see their company through three distinct perspectives:

-1. Owner’s Utility Value — What the business is worth to you, based on time, income, and wealth.
+Owner’s Utility Value — What the business is worth to you, based on your goals of time, income, and wealth.

 Together, these lenses give you the clarity to lead like an investor—aligning your business with your life, your strategy, and your future (whether you sell or not).